-Video: Watch Ryan Moore Record Hole-in-One at TPC Sawgrass' Legendary 17th Hole
+Video: Watch Ryan Moore Record Hole-in-1 at TPC Sawgrass' Legendary 17th Hole

 🚨 HOLE-IN-ONE 🚨 SLAM DUNK FOR @RYANMOOREPGA!
 Magic on the 17th hole @THEPLAYERSChamp. #LiveUnderPar https://t.co/X5COEcQw03

-The hole-in-one saw Moore move to four-under par for his round.
-On the next hole, he was up to five-under, just two shots back on the clubhouse leader Tommy Fleetwood, following a birdie.
+The hole-in-one moved Moore to four-under par for his round.
+A birdie on the first hole then put him at five-under, two shots behind clubhouse leader Tommy Fleetwood.

-For so many golfers, the penultimate hole at Sawgrass can be a round-wrecker, as the green is surrounded by water and the pin placement often treacherous.
+For so many golfers, the penultimate hole at Sawgrass can be a round-wrecker, as the green is surrounded by water and the pin placement is often treacherous.
 But for Moore, it has the potential to provide a springboard for a prosperous week at Sawgrass.

-Golf statistician Jason Sobel showcased the numbers that show how tough a hole this has been to ace down the years:
+Golf statistician Jason Sobel showed how tough this hole has been to ace over the years:

 Jason Sobel @JasonSobelTAN